 Fishing might be a practice that dates back to prehistoric times and at least 40,000 years.
 But it was only from the 16th century when we began releasing our vessels into the oceans and seas.
-This produced more advanced and mass fishing that gave birth to many different techniques such as gathering, spearing, angling.
-Now we even have larger vessels that process fish on board as well.
+This produced more advanced and mass fishing options that gave birth to many different techniques such as gathering, spearing, angling.
+Now we even have large vessels that process fish on board as well.
 However, when it comes to fishing for pleasure or competition the history is uncertain, but it mostly points to the first English text that was based on fishing as recreation back in 1496.
-What it has to do with recreational fishing in Cape Town?
+What does it have to do with recreational fishing in Cape Town?

 Read all about my 16-hour trip tuna fishing in Cape Town

-Tuna fishing in Cape town
+Tuna fishing in Cape Town

 Step 1: Why Should You Go Fishing in Cape Town, South Africa?